EJ B,Sep 30, 2018 @ 6:13AM

 Once you’ve decided which type of software you’re looking for, you still have some decisions to make.

 Depending on what you’re looking for, there are likely several options on the market and they each have their own strengths and weaknesses.
-So it’s important to give some careful consideration to each one and then choose the software that’s
+So it’s important to give some careful consideration to each one and then choose the software that’s best-suited for your business.

 When evaluating different software, keep in mind how it might fit within your own company’s existing workflow.
 The best solution you won’t force you to dramatically change your process--it will work the way that your team already works.